Mohammed bin Rashid Al Maktoum: Business career

 Mohammed has overseen the creation and growth of a number of businesses and economic assets of Dubai, with a number held by two companies under his ownership, Dubai World and Dubai Holding.
 According to the laws of Dubai, the ruling family owns all undeveloped land in Dubai, which has allowed the family to prosper from real estate development.
 During Mohammed's rule, Dubai has seen enormous population growth, causing a real estate boom in Dubai.
 The boom was in part facilitated by Sheikh Mohammed's 2002 decree that foreigners would be allowed to purchase property in Dubai.

 Mohammed established Dubai World by decree, leading to the company's launch on 2 July 2006, as a holding company consolidating a number of assets including logistics company, DP World, property developer Nakheel Properties, and investment company Istithmar World.
 With more than 50,000 employees in over 100 cities around the globe, the Group has real estate, logistics and other business investments in the United States, the United Kingdom, and South Africa.
 The company is owned by the government of Dubai.

 Sheikh Mohammed's personal corporate portfolio is the Dubai Holding Group, which is involved in a variety of investments.
 Dubai Holding benefits from its association with the ruling family of Dubai, and is given free land by the Dubai government.

-Mohammed was responsible for the launch of Emirates Airline.
+Mohammed was responsible for the launch of the Emirates airline.